MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/faq.md

 The recommended pattern shown above applies not just to C++/WinRT but to all Windows Runtime language projections.

-## How do I turn a string into a type&mdash;for navigation, for example?
+## How do I turn a string into a type (for navigation, for example)?
 At the end of the [Navigation view code example](../design/controls-and-patterns/navigationview.md#code-example) (which is mostly in C#), there's a C++/WinRT code snippet showing how to do this.

 ## How do I resolve ambiguities with GetCurrentTime and/or TRY?